August 13, 2025

 Sword delivers proven ROI at enterprise scale

 Sword programs consistently deliver business value.
-Independent and internal studies show:
+Independent and internal studies show an average of 3:1 ROI on MSK care investment⁷.

 Employers can also count on strong ROI through sustained cost savings against traditional treatment options.
 Sword is the only digital solution proven to be as engaging and clinically effective (or more) as high-intensity in-person physical therapy.⁹